Ted Smith (footballer, born 1996): Club career

 In the 2014–15 season, Smith was given the captaincy for the development squad under the management of Graham Coughlan.
 His performance led Manager Phil Brown promote him to the Southend United's first team.
-On 14 February 2015, Smith made his first-team debut for the club deputising for Daniel Bentley after an injury, playing from the start of a League Two defeat to Accrington Stanley.
+On 14 February 2015, Smith made his first-team debut for the club deputising for Dan Bentley after an injury, playing from the start of a League Two defeat to Accrington Stanley.
 His first clean sheet came on 28 February 2015 in a 2–0 victory over Carlisle United.
 This was followed up by keeping his second clean sheet, in a 0–0 draw against AFC Wimbledon.
-Later in the 2014–15 season saw Southend United promoted to League One after beating Wycombe Wanderers 8–7 in the penalty shootout following a 1–1 draw throughout 120 minutes in the Football League Two play-off Final.
+Later in the 2014–15 season saw Southend United promoted to League One after beating Wycombe Wanderers 8–7 in the penalty shootout following a 1–1 draw throughout 120 minutes in the Football League Two play-off final.
 In total, Smith made four starts for Southend United during the 2014–15 season.

 Throughout the 2015–16 season, Smith became the club's second choice goalkeeper and continued to remain in the position despite suffering injuries along the way.
 It was announced on 1 October 2015 that he signed a contract with Southend United, keeping him until 2018.
 After Bentley was dropped to the substitute bench, Smith made his first appearance of the season, starting against Wigan Athletic on 23 April 2016, as the club lost 4–1.
 He then started in the remaining two matches of the 2015–16 season against Bradford City and Bury.
 At the end of the 2015–16 season, Smith made three appearances in all competitions.